ZupIT/beagle-docs/content/en/android/customization/widgets/simple-custom-widget.md

 ---
 title: Simple Custom Widget
 weight: 115
-description: Here you will learn how to create and use a widget in Beagle
+description: Here you will learn how to create and use a widget in Beagle.
 ---

 ---

 ## How to create components (custom views) and widgets?

 The example below shows how a custom widget will be implemented and which component it will register.
+It will have:
+- A text;
-It will have a text and two buttons inside a linear layout.
+- Two buttons inside a linear layout.

 The buttons in this component will be responsible for increasing and decreasing the text's size and the screen will be like the image below:

 ![](/shared/image%20%2883%29.png)